Decision-making with Speculative Opponent Models: Related work

-\textbf{Distributional reinforcement learning.} Distributional reinforcement learning (RL) aims to model the return distributions rather than the expected return, and use these distributions to evaluate and optimize a policy \citep{bellemare2017distributional,dabney2018implicit, dabney2018distributional}.
-Many studies have shown that distribution RL can achieve better performance than the state-of-art methods from the classical RL \citep{barth2018distributed,tessler2019distributional,singh2020sample,yue2020implicit}.
-Motivated by the successes in single-agent scenarios, several studies \citep{lyu2020likelihood,hu2020qr} have extended the distributional RL method to multi-agent settings.
-They have used the distributional RL to alleviate the instability issue resulting from the exploration of other learning agents during training.
-Our work uses distributional RL to evaluate the quality of the agent policy and thus, guide the training of the opponent model that the policy relies on.
+\textbf{Distributional reinforcement learning.} Distributional reinforcement learning (RL) aims to model the return distributions rather than the expected return and uses these distributions to evaluate and optimize a policy ~\cite{bellemare2017distributional,dabney2018implicit,dabney2018distributional,bellemare2023distributional}.
+Many studies have shown that distribution RL can achieve better performance than the state-of-art methods from the classical RL ~\cite{barth2018distributed,tessler2019distributional,singh2020sample,yue2020implicit, bai2023pacer,zhang2023distributional,wiltzer2022distributional}.
+The {Categorical DQN (C51) \cite{bellemare2017distributional} employed a discrete set of $N$ fixed values to approximate the return distribution, achieving superior performance than DQN.
+Then, Dabney et al. introduced QR-DQN \cite{dabney2018distributional}, by appealing to the principle of quantile regression (QR) \cite{koenker2001quantile}, which assigns $N$ fixed and uniform probabilities to adjustable values.
+Furthermore, an extension to QR-DQN was realized through implicit quantile networks (IQNs) \cite{dabney2018implicit}, which learn the entire quantile function via neural networks. {Interestingly}, the latest research in Nature also shows that similar distributional mechanisms exist in human brains \cite{dabney2020distributional}, {motivating a variety of hybrid methodologies to blend these distributional methods with existing RL techniques to address issues within single-agent~\cite{barth2018distributed, ma2020dsac} and multi-agent scenarios~\cite{lyu2020likelihood,hu2020qr,sun2021dfac, huang2022distributional}.}}

+Our work {is the first to investigate distributional RL for opponent modelling}.
 Together with previous works, we show the great potential of distributional RL and can attract more research efforts to this area.